 Can you ever remember such a crisp, quick first half in a Super Bowl by both teams?
-For all the talk of the Saints retroactively "dominating" the Super Bowl, the Colts led the entire first half and while I liked the Saints' chances trailing by 4 at the half, at no time did I feel safe during the "Who" halftime show.
+For all the talk of the Saints retroactively "dominating" the Super Bowl, the Colts led the entire first half and while I liked the Saints' chances trailing by 4 at the half, at no time did I feel safe during the halftime show.
 The Saints played well, certainly, but they had to play a perfect half to stay within four of the Colts.
 Could they do it for another half?
 I still wasn't sitting down.

 Yes.
 Start with, oh, the gutsiest call in Super Bowl history with the onside kick.

 It happened almost exactly as the special teams coach might have drawn it up - as P/K Thomas Morstead, who had never attempted an onside kick in the NFL, ran up to kick the ball and then - as if in slow motion - turned across his body and dribbled the ball left.
-The Colts were take off guard, the kick bounced off the Colt player's helmet, and LB Jonathan Casillas won the scrum to get the football.
+The Colts were take off guard, the kick bounced off the Colts' player's helmet, and LB Jonathan Casillas won the scrum to get the football.
 After the game Sean Payton said that he was trying to take a possession away from Manning, and it worked to perfection.

-What gets lost, though, in the gutsy call is the fear that Manning would simply drive the length of the field and pick apart a Saints defense that hadn't figured things out yet.
+What gets lost, though, in that gutsy call is the fear that Manning would simply drive the length of the field and pick apart a Saints defense that hadn't figured things out yet.
 The Saints didn't dominate the first half because their defense was spectacular - they hung in the game because the Saints offense was picking apart the Colts holding on to the ball while Manning was on the sidelines and only had two possessions in the first half - one in the shadow of his own goalposts.

 Even after the Colts scored the touchdown, the Saints didn't seem at all certain to get back into it.
-After a nice pass to RB Reggie Bush for 13 yards that wiped out the down marker guy, the Saints drive stalled at the Colts 29 and led to a third Hartley FG attempt of over 40 yards.
+After a nice pass to RB Reggie Bush for 13 yards that wiped out the down marker ref, a Saints drive stalled at the Colts 29 and led to a third Hartley FG attempt of over 40 yards.
 If Brees hadn't been so perfect, Hartley could quite honestly been the MVP since he absolutely nailed the 47 yarder that cut the deficit to 17-16.